nuejs/nue/packages/nuejs.org/docs/content.md

 ### Sections
 Just like books can be divided into chapters; your long-form articles and landing pages are often divided into sections.
-These sections are separated with a triple-dash:
+These sections are separated with three or more dash (`---`) or equals (`===`) characters

 ``` yaml